metalbear-co/mirrord.dev/content/docs/using-mirrord/vscode-extension/index.md

 The toolbar button enables/disables mirrord for all run and debug sessions.

-mirrord's initial state on startup can be configured in the settings:
+mirrord's initial state on startup can be configured in the VSCode settings:
 ```json
 {
     "mirrord.enabledByDefault": true